 Increase in productivity

 Sales onboarding has a direct impact on the productivity of new employees.
-Organizations with a structured sales onboarding process experience 50% greater new-hire productivity2, and improving the quality of sales onboarding training services is seen to improve quota attainment by as much as 6.7%.3
+Organizations with a structured sales onboarding process experience 50% greater new-hire productivity2, and improving the quality of sales onboarding training services are seen to improve quota attainment by as much as 6.7%.3

 Improvement in retention and recruitment